Looking for a criminal defense attorney in Sterling Heights?

 Sentencing

-Criminal cases in Sterling Heights are handled first at the 41-A District Court, located at 40111 Dodge Park Rd, Sterling Heights, MI 48313.
-Misdemeanor cases conclude there.
-Felony cases are bound over from the 41-A District Court to the 16th Circuit Court in Mt.
-Clemens after a preliminary examination.
+Cases in Sterling Heights are heard in the 41A District Court, Sterling Heights division, at 40111 Dodge Park Rd., Sterling Heights, MI 48313.
+Misdemeanor cases are resolved there.
+Felony cases begin at the 41A before routing to the 16th Circuit Court in Mt.
+Clemens.

-According to the Michigan State Police Annual Drunk Driving Audit, Sterling Heights had 299 OWI arrests in 2024 — the highest total in Macomb County.
-OWI is the single most frequently charged criminal offense in Sterling Heights, followed by domestic violence, retail fraud, and drug possession.
+According to the Michigan State Police Annual Drunk Driving Audit, Sterling Heights had 299 OWI/DUI arrests in 2024, the highest total in Macomb County.
+OWI/DUI is the single most frequently charged criminal offense in Sterling Heights, followed by domestic violence, retail fraud, and drug possession.

-After an OWI arrest in Sterling Heights, you will typically be taken to the Sterling Heights Police Department, processed, and released on bond.
-Your case will be scheduled for arraignment at the 41-A District Court on Dodge Park Rd.
+After an OWI/DUI arrest in Sterling Heights, you will typically be taken to the Sterling Heights Police Department, processed, and released on bond.
+Your case will be scheduled for arraignment at the 41A District Court, Sterling Heights division, on Dodge Park Rd.
 At arraignment, you will be formally charged and a bond amount will be set.
 Pre-trial conferences and motion hearings follow.
 An attorney should be retained before the arraignment whenever possible.

 Yes.
-An OWI charge in Sterling Heights can be reduced or dismissed depending on the facts of the case.
+An OWI/DUI charge in Sterling Heights can be reduced or dismissed depending on the facts of the case.
 Common grounds for challenge include an unconstitutional traffic stop, improper breathalyzer calibration, irregular blood draw procedures, and insufficient evidence of impairment.
-An experienced Sterling Heights DUI attorney can evaluate these issues before your first court date.
+An experienced Sterling Heights OWI/DUI attorney can evaluate these issues before your first court date.

 Yes.
-Scott Rabaut regularly appears in the 41-A District Court in Sterling Heights and Shelby Township.
+Scott E. Rabaut regularly appears in the 41A District Court, Sterling Heights division, and the Shelby Township division.
 His office is located in Sterling Heights at 38600 Van Dyke Ave., Suite 200.
 He is familiar with the court's judges, prosecutors, and procedures, which directly benefits his clients' cases.

 (586) 243-4140